 All grantees that expend State funds (including federal funds passed through the N. C. Department of Public Instruction) are required to comply with the cost principles described in the N. C. Administrative Code at 09 NCAC 03M .0201.
-The person responsible for this oversight at the North Carolina Department of Public Instruction is Janet Johnson, Assistant Chief, School Nutrition Services Section of the North Carolina Department of Public Instruction (919) 870-4043 phone, (919) 807-4043 fax, mailing address: MSC 6324, Raleigh, North Carolina 27699-6324, delivery address: 301 North Wilmington Street, Seventh Floor, Raleigh, North Carolina.
+The person responsible for this oversight at the North Carolina Department of Public Instruction is Janet Johnson, Assistant Director, School Nutrition Division of the North Carolina Department of Public Instruction (919) 807-3507 phone, mailing address: MSC 6324, Raleigh, North Carolina 27699-6324, delivery address: 301 North Wilmington Street, Seventh Floor, Raleigh, North Carolina.